Privacy-Preserving Conformal Prediction Under Local Differential Privacy: Background

 \subsection{Conformal Prediction (CP)}

 We consider a classification setting with $k$ classes.
 For an input $x$, the model outputs a probability vector $\{p(y=i \mid x;\theta)\}_{i=1}^k$.
-A \emph{conformity score} $S(x,y)$ measures how well the model's predicted distribution aligns with the label $y$ (a lower score is better).
-Some of the most popular score examples are HPS \citep{vovk2005conformal} and APS \citep{romano2020classification}. \begin{itemize} \item \textbf{HPS} \citep{vovk2005conformal}:
+A \emph{conformity score} $S(x,y)$ measures how well the model's predicted distribution aligns with the true label $y$ (lower scores indicate better alignment).
+Some of the most popular score examples are {HPS} \citep{vovk2005conformal}: